pivot-access-ltd/bma-offline-docs/source-docs/add-machines.md

 > power_parameters_power_pass=xxxxxxx
 ```

-There's also a CLI recipe to [make machines in a script](/t/the-cli-cookbook/2218#heading--make-machines) in the [CLI cookbook](/t/the-cli-cookbook/2218).

 The variable fields in the `machines create` command (the `$...` items) are as follows, in this example:

 ```